birdybro/MkDocs_MiSTer_old/docs/basics/wifi.md

 4. Rename `_wpa_supplicant.conf` to `wpa_supplicant.conf`
 5. Reboot the MiSTer.

 After the MiSTer reboots you should see the wifi icon at the top of the Main Menu's OSD.
-This may take quite awhile so be patient, the MiSTer is not super fast at connecting to your WiFi network, it's a simple device with simple means. :)
+This may take quite awhile so be patient, the MiSTer is not very fast at connecting to your WiFi network, it's a simple device with simple capabilities.